-effort to submit your assignments on time, late assignments will be given half credit (the assignment will be graded, then that grade will be divided by two for your final grade for the assignment) if turned in within two days of the due date.
-After that, the assignment grade will be a zero; each assignment is open for a specific time period, often one week.
+Letter % calculated as total points earned out of total points possible for the grade course assignments.
+I round one decimal point, so an 83.5 becomes an А 94-100 84, as does an 84.4.
+A- 90-93 B+ 87-89 LATE ASSIGNMENTS POLICY: Although you should make every effort to В 84-86 submit your assignments on time, late assignments will be given half В- 80-83 credit (the assignment will be graded, then that grade will be divided by C+ 77-79 two for your final grade for the assignment) if turned in within two days С 74-76 of the due date.
+After that the assignment grade will be a zero: each C- 70-73 of the dde ddte.
+After that, the assignment grade win be a zero, each D+ 67-69 assignment is open for a specific time period, often one week.
+D 64-66 D- 60-63 Е <59.5 EXTRA CREDIT: Development of a short video (45 seconds to 2 minutes)

-EXTRA CREDIT: Development of a short video (45 seconds to 2 minutes) on a specific topic related to disease diagnosis will be considered for one extra credit project, with points equal to one quiz (5pts).
+on a specific topic related to disease diagnosis will be considered for one extra credit project, with points equal to one quiz (5pts).
 The objective of the project will be to enrich the course material with an explanation of a specific concept (e.g., how a specific host-pathogen system is detected or diagnosed).
 The project must be outlined and proposed to the instructor and approved by the instructor at least two weeks prior to the last day of lectures, and the final product submitted by 5pm the day before the final exam.
 Projects will be worth up to five points, and the points awarded for the project will be added to the final points earned.
 There is no penalty for not submitting an extra-credit project.
+Due to the short semester (Summer A), late approval requests will be denied and late submissions will not be accepted.